Ozon: Financial performance

 Ozon reported a "hypergrowth" stage in 2019 as sales for the year increased by 93% to $1.1 billion and the volume of orders more than doubled to 32.2 million.
 Company turnover by gross merchandise volume (GMV) grew 188% year on year in the second quarter of 2020 and reached RUB 77.4 billion by H12020, an increase of 152% from the same period in the previous year.
 According to Daniil Fedorov, Ozon's chief financial officer at the time, the coronavirus pandemic created a new habit of shopping online among Russian consumers.
+In 2024, revenue amounted to 615.7 billion rubles (an increase of 45%), gross profit – 99.9 billion rubles.

 2022 fire at the Istra (Moscow) fulfilment centre

-On August 3rd 2022 a large fire destroyed approx 50,000SQM of warehouse (Approx 1/3rd of the building) including the contents of the building the external walls and roof.
+On August 3, 2022, a large fire destroyed approx 50,000SQM of warehouse (Approx 1/3rd of the building) including the contents of the building the external walls and roof.
 At least one person died and 13 were injured in the fire.
 The emergencies ministry initially said the fire had spread to an area of 35,000 square metres but later revised this to approx 50,000SQM.
 A fire-pumping station, an Mi-8 helicopter, two Ka-32 helicopters, 150 firefighters and 40 other pieces of equipment were deployed to the scene, it said.